coliasgroup/microkit_sdf_gen/docs/developing.md

 ## Making releases

-Very simple script to automate new releases to PyPI.
+There is a script for automating the release process, it creates a new tag and a corresponding GitHub release for the tag

 ```sh
 # Make sure to run from root of repository
 ./scripts/release.sh <VERSION>
 ```

-For example: `./scripts/release.sh 0.8.0` will create a tag called 0.8.0 and that will cause the CI to automatically build and push the Python package to PyPI with version 0.8.0.
+For example running `./scripts/release.sh 0.8.0` will create a tag called 0.8.0 and push it to the repo which will cause the CI to automatically build and push the Python package to PyPI with version 0.8.0 as well as upload pre-built versions of the C library.

-The script will also generate a corresponding GitHub release for the tag.